-The program has been designed to provide the community with dedicated locations to take part in tree planting activities that will help improve the water quality of our waterways and habitat for local native fauna while forging strong community partnerships.
+Habitat Connections has been designed to provide the community with opportunities to take part in revegetation activities.
+These activities will improve water quality and increase habitat for local native fauna.
+Diverse and well-established riparian vegetation communities also increase resilience of streambanks to damage.

 The land that adjoins, or directly influences a body of water is also known as riparian land and includes: